How to fix base system device under other devices in Windows Device Manager

 If your computer has a card reader, but the issue persists after installing card reader drivers, there is another system device that Windows is not recognizing correctly.
 Check the manufacturer's website for other drivers that are available for your computer.
 Download the drivers and install each one, which should resolve the issue and get all the system devices in your computer recognized by Windows and the Device Manager.

-Tip: Even if drivers are already installed for some devices on your computer, it is still a good idea to download and install the latest drivers.
+Even if drivers are already installed for some devices on your computer, it is still a good idea to download and install the latest drivers.
 Installing the latest drivers can help resolve other issues and help your computer to run more efficiently.

-After installing all available drivers for your computer, if the issue remains, there is likely something wrong with one of the hardware devices in the computer.
+After installing all available drivers for your computer, if the issue remains, something is likely wrong with one of the hardware devices in the computer.
 It is recommended that you take your computer to a repair shop to determine if a hardware device is not working correctly and needs to be replaced.